rwxrob/zet/20211122163452/README.md

 copy of it.
 Everything just works. *That* is what a package manager provides.

+Package managers work because the distros that support them have a contract to provide what those package managers needs.
+There is a concrete agreement between the creators of the distro and the creators of the package manager.
+Such a relationship *does not exist* between any would-be Kubernetes "package manager" nor could there ever be because every single Kubernetes cluster is completely different.

 Consider the process of installing and maintaining a Helm chart.
 First you identify the chart, then copy down the tarball, uncompress it, look through the defaults with `helm template ...` read through the templates themselves looking for bugs and places to customize, check the Git repo to see if any of the open issues relates to you, change the references to external images to internal mirrored copies of the images,